WestCoader/wc-graf-prom/README.md

 ## Data Source Config:

-Prometheus Data Source for local: http://host.docker.internal:9090
+Prometheus Data Source for local: http://host.docker.internal:9090 (Add the grafana service to the "monitoring" network if you don't want to have to do this)

 ## Run (Detached):
 docker-compose up -d